 Installing the board

 This is the target area, the cartridge port solder points on the back of the Super Famicom PCB:

 Super CIC board installed and Kynar wires connected.
 I also closed the J:SCIC Jumper.
-A wire to CIC pad 7 is only needed when problems occur, according to the manual (SA-1 don’t boot or Super CIC cannot go into pair mode).
+A wire to CIC pad 7 is only needed when problems occur, according to the instructions (SA-1 games don’t boot or Super CIC cannot go into pair mode).